 What are tetanus, diphtheria and pertussis?

-Tetanus, also known as lockjaw, is caused by bacteria mostly found in the soil.
-When the bacteria enter the skin through a cut or scrape, they produce a poison that can cause painful tightening of muscles all over the body and trouble opening the mouth.
+Tetanus, also known as lockjaw, is caused by bacteria mostly found in soil.
+When the bacteria enter the skin through a cut or scrape, they produce a poison that can cause painful tightening of muscles all over the body.
 It is very serious if the breathing muscles are affected.
 Up to 1 in 5 people who get tetanus may die.

 Diphtheria is a serious infection of the nose and throat caused by diphtheria bacteria.
 The bacteria are spread through the air by people sneezing or coughing, and by direct skin-to-skin contact.
 The disease can result in very serious breathing problems.
 It can also cause heart failure and paralysis.
 About 1 in 10 people who get diphtheria may die.